More Info About the UEA Allotments

 "What do I need to bring?"
 Just comfy clothes (suitable for getting muddy), good shoes (the tools are sharp!), and a positive attitude.

 "Is this just for PhD students?"
-While the allotments and PhDiggers as a group have been set up by the Courage Project - a project specifically for tackling PGR mental health issues - we will never turn away folks who want to get involved despite not being PGRs!
-Come along and join in the fun.
+No. While the allotments and PhDiggers as a group have been set up by the Courage Project - a project specifically for tackling PGR mental health issues - we are now completley open to all postgrads who want to get invovled.

 "How do I keep in contact with other PhDiggers?"
 We have a Microsoft Teams group!
-Click here to request to sign up.
+Send email@example.com a email to request to join sign up.
 We try to coordinate on there, as well as share pictures of how the crops are doing!
 You can download Microsoft Teams from here.